ConfederacyOfGaia/Gaia/magical-weapons-and-armors.md

 ### Heartseeker

-This finely crafted longbox is made of a light brown wood wrapped with dark brown leather and adorned with eagle feathers.
+This finely crafted longbow is made of a light brown wood wrapped with dark brown leather and adorned with eagle feathers.

 #### Attunement Bonus

 While wielding Heartseeker, you can use a bonus action to mark a target.
 You have advantage on the next attack you make against the marked target with Heartseeker before the end of your current turn.
-You can use this feature a number of times equal to your proficiency bonus per short rest.
+You can use this feature a number of times equal to your proficiency bonus per long rest.

 \page